Why engagement at work matters more than you think

 These and more questions puzzled a group of survey experts in Ramboll to the extent that they developed a benchmark study to find out.
 Not that this was an unchartered territory, but the group looked for more specific causes and effects, notably in a Scandinavian context.

 Therefore, 3200 Swedes, Danes and Norwegians were surveyed.
 Using regression analysis, the responses were then thoroughly investigated to understand the interdependencies between various engagement drivers and to pinpoint the main components of high performance.
 Knowing this will allow companies to prioritise their HR and leadership efforts more effectively to reap the benefits of highly engaged employees.

 This work has now been summarized and labelled the Ramboll Engagement Scale.

 Employees; a vehicle to success

-According to the Norwegian, the engagement scale is developed not only from a professional point of view but equally so from a business point of view.
+I believe that the engagement scale is developed not only from a professional point of view but equally so from a business point of view.
 More and more companies are doomed to propel their thinking, processes, and tools when it comes to employee development as a core means to stay competitive in the market.

 Building the engagement case

 Over the years, research has built a strong case for engagement as it is associated with personal and organisational benefits such as lower sick-leave, enhanced willingness to change, and better quality in products or services to name a few.